litmuschaos/v1-litmus-docs/docs/gcp-vm-disk-loss.md

 ### Watch Chaos progress

-- Monitor the VM Instance status using GCP Cloud SDK:
+- Monitor the attachment status for ebs volume from AWS CLI.

-  `gcloud compute instances describe INSTANCE_NAME --zone=INSTANCE_ZONE`
+  `gcloud compute disks describe DISK_NAME --zone=DISK_ZONE`

--  GCP console can also be used to monitor the instance status.
+- GCP console can also be used to monitor the disk volume attachment status.

 ### Abort/Restart the ChaosExperiment

-- To stop the gcp-vm-instance-stop experiment immediately, either delete the ChaosEngine resource or execute the following command:
+- To stop the gcp-vm-disk-loss experiment immediately, either delete the ChaosEngine resource or execute the following command:

   `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"stop"}}'`